 There are other exemptions however, these will be discussed within this site.

-From 1st July 2016, you can apply for an air weapon certificate by downloading an application form AWL-1 from this site and sending it to:
+You can apply for an Air Weapon certificate by downloading application form (AWL1) from this site and sending it to the local processing centre below respective of the area you reside.

-You can do this by visiting the Air Weapon Application Form page
+You can download the form at the Air Weapon Application Form page

 In this section you can learn more about: